bishwaG/Nextpie/docs/nextflow-workflow.md

 ### Step 4: Run the workflow

 Please run the following command to run the pipeline.
 Make sure that your located at `$HOME/nextpie/example-workflow/test-runs`.
 Nextflow binary is located inside `example-workflow/bin`

+> NOTE: before running the pipelien make sure that Nextpie is running under `http://localhost:5000`.
+For simplicity you can run it in a [development mode](deploy-python.md).
+If you are running it in different IP address and port, put the correct IP address and the port in `example-workflow/nextflow.config`.

 ```bash
 ../bin/nextflow run \